ArtemisE1Tara/Help-guide/mod_setup and_ troubleshooting/beatleader_crash.md

 ---
-title: Problems and setups that you may have with some individual mods
+title: Beatleader known crash
 layout: default
-filename: installing_mods.md
+filename: beatleader_crash.md
 ---

 If BeatLeader is crashing when hitting the play button OR not doing anything when you try to log in: